Ruth Laredo: Biography

-Ruth Meckler was born on November 20, 1937 in Detroit, Michigan, the elder of two daughters of Miriam Meckler-Horowitz, a piano teacher, and Ben Meckler, an English teacher.
+Ruth Meckler was born on November 20, 1937, in Detroit, Michigan, the elder of two daughters of Miriam Meckler-Horowitz, a piano teacher, and Ben Meckler, an English teacher.
 When Ruth was only two years old and untaught, she was able to play "God Bless America" on her mother's piano.

-When Ruth was eight years old, her mother took her to a concert of Vladimir Horowitz in the Masonic Auditorium in Detroit.
+In 1946, when Ruth was eight years old, her mother took her to a concert of Vladimir Horowitz in the Masonic Auditorium in Detroit.
 After the concert, Ruth vowed to become a concert pianist.
 Horowitz played Scriabin, and Laredo was so fascinated by this music that she developed a lifelong passion for Scriabin and other Russian composers, including Scriabin's contemporary Rachmaninoff.

 In 1960, Meckler moved to New York City and married the Bolivian-born violinist Jaime Laredo, who was three-and-a half-years younger.
 She had met him at the Curtis Institute of Music in Philadelphia, and they performed together regularly until their divorce in 1974 (in some publications, erroneously given as 1976).
 Their union produced a daughter in 1969, Jennifer, who is married to Paul Watkins, chief conductor and music director of the English Chamber Orchestra.
 Jennifer Laredo Watkins lives in London.

 During the pregnancy and after the birth of her daughter, Ruth Laredo cut back on touring with her husband.
 Keen to record the music of Scriabin, she approached various record companies with the proposal to record all ten sonatas.
 Alan Silver from the Connoisseur Society agreed to take the risk, although initially only for one LP (Sonatas No. 5, No. 7, “White Mass”, No. 9, “Black Mass”, Eight Etudes, Op.
 42).
 After the success of this first recording, Connoisseur engaged her to record the remaining seven sonatas, thus making Laredo the first pianist to have recorded the complete cycle: this milestone marked the beginning of her public acclaim as a solo artist.

 Laredo explained in The Ruth Laredo Becoming a Musician Book (published in 1992) that it was an alternative way to embark upon a solo career to find a niche repertoire.
 The more obvious route would have been to win competitions, but apart from the Young Concert Artists International Auditions Laredo never had any success in important competitions.

 When her daughter was older, Laredo resumed touring with her husband, but was confronted with his wish to divorce.
 Finalized in 1974, the divorce pushed Laredo into a personal crisis.
 She took a teaching job at Yale University and accepted an invitation from Thomas Z. Shepard from CBS Masterworks, who was impressed by the Scriabin recordings, to record the complete solo piano works of Rachmaninoff.
 This project, said Laredo, saved her life, and with the Rachmaninoff recordings, made from 1974 to 1979 (the latest album released in 1981), her solo career gathered momentum.

+In 1982 and 1986, Laredo performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.